Charles

 production of vibrationless pneumatic tools is presented.

-Apart from applicant's own efforts, as exemplified to some degree
+Apart from applicant's own efforts, as exemplified to some

-Accordingly, while applicant's approach results in completely
+approach.
+Accordingly, while applicant's approach results in

-vibrationless operation, the other prior art approaches have, at
+completely vibrationless operation, the other prior art

 In prior art percussive tools, both vibrating and vibrationless,